scoulomb/myDNS/4-Analysis/3-c-imperative-declarative.md

 <!--
 See https://stackoverflow.com/questions/65225688/why-kubernetes-rest-api-is-imperative (from your link, the Kubernetes API works exactly the same when you apply yaml-manifest files using e.g. kubectl apply -f deployment.yaml)
 -->
 Same apply for k8s operator.
-Automation would be at that level.
+Automation would be at that level (and could be used by operator).

 <!--
 +e s b conf eng